 What is condominium ownership?
-It’s a relatively new form of ownership here in Ontario.
-It was made legal in 1967 but didn’t really catch on until the 1980’s.
+Unlike the considerably more common freehold type, it’s a relatively new form of property ownership here in Ontario.
+It was first made legal in 1967 but didn’t really catch on until the 1980’s.

 The property you share with all the other unit holders is known as the common elements, and this is both the boon and bane of condominium ownership.
 Common elements includes the exterior structure of the building(s) such as brick and siding, roofing, doors and windows.
 It also includes things in and around the condominium complex such as tennis courts, elevators, lobbies, gyms, parking garages and swimming pools.